dantudose/Hacktor-Watch/README.md

   </div>

 ## Software Support
 The watch supports Arduino and ESP-IDF programming.
-For a working NuttX port, check out <a href="https://github.com/radupascale">Radu Pascale's</a> github page.
+For a working NuttX port, check out <a href="https://github.com/radupascale/hectorwatch-nuttx">Radu Pascale's</a> repo.

 ## License Information